olena-palii/TestRailToXLSX/README.md

 * project_id - id of testrail project
 * suite_id - id of testrail suite
 * filters - every filter must start with "&" and define filtration value, e.g. "&is_deleted=0", you can apply many filters for the same field, e.g. "&priority_id=3,4" will include only test-cases with 3 and 4 priorities
-* group_by - test-cases are grouped by this field, remove it to skip grouping, it also affects group statistics, #tags are ignored, e.g. "Category #tags" is counted as "Category"
+* group_by - test cases are grouped by this field, remove it to skip grouping, it also affects group statistics, #tags are ignored, e.g. "Category #tags" is counted as "Category"
 * show_groups - displaying or hiding group names in the report
 * show_without_group - displaying or hiding test cases without set group field
 * sections_max_depth - displaying section names if its depth is less